dotnet/wcf/release-notes/SupportedFeatures-v2.1.0.md

 WCF Features in .Net Core 2.1
 ======================================================
 *This is part of [WCF release notes](https://github.com/dotnet/wcf/releases/tag/v2.1.0) for .NET Core 2.1.
-Please check out release notes for what's new since 1.1.0.*
+Please see the release notes for what's new since 2.0.0.*

 Supported features
 ------------